Kwesiattah/My-Alignment/README.md

 # my-padding
-My padding is a simple project of code just to align text along the horizontal of a device
+My padding is a simple project of code just to align text along the horizontal view of a device